 ‘For outdoor use, LEDs are another great option to make your outdoor lighting eco-friendly and work great for those who lack natural sunlight.

 ‘However, if your garden is a sun hotspot, solar garden lighting ideas are the ultimate green alternative.
 It’s easy to install and requires little maintenance, and there are plenty of ways to incorporate solar lighting.’

 6. Focus on the bathroom

-Buying sustainably for the bathroom might not come immediately to mind when you’re fitting it out, but you can take steps to make a revamped room a more eco-friendly space.
+Buying sustainably for the bathroom might not come immediately to mind when you’re designing it, but you can take steps to make a revamped room a more eco-friendly space.

-Look for fittings that can be recycled at the end of their lives and those that are made using recycled materials, such as the baths, basins and shower trays at Kaldewei (above) where they are manufactured from 100 per cent
+Look for fixtures that can be recycled at the end of their lives and those that are made using recycled materials, such as the baths, basins and shower trays at Kaldewei (above) where they are manufactured from 100 percent

 recyclable steel enamel, a percentage of which has also been recycled.
 Invest in designs that cut water use as well, including toilets, faucets and showers.